 Show another toilet paper roll and fill it with clean paper towels and ask the children what will come out the other end.
 Explain that the clean paper towels represents doing things like going to church, participating in church activities, reading our scriptures, participating in family home evening, etc. When we fill our lives with things that are good and uplifting, our thoughts and actions become clean.
 Corianton should have spent his time doing his missionary work which would have helped him keep his thoughts clean.

 How could Corianton clean up his already contaminated thoughts?
 Shove clean paper towels into the cardboard roll that contains the dirty paper towels, and ask what would happen if you continued to do this.
 (The clean towels will eventually push out the dirt.
 Explain that it takes time, but eventually thoughts and actions can become clean again.)

 3. Follow righteous examples and counsel.

 Who were Corianton’s righteous examples?
 His father and older brothers.
 Alma told Corianton to counsel with his brothers.
 (Alma 39:10)

-Demonstrate how it helps to have advice and counsel from someone who knows what is right and what is wrong by doing the following object lesson.
+Demonstrate how it helps to have advice and counsel from someone who knows what is right by doing the following object lesson.

 • Why did Alma talk to Corianton about his iniquities?
 Because he loved his son and wanted him to make good choices and be happy.
-The Lord had also directed Alma to command his son Corianton to do good and refrain from iniquity.
+Alma had also received revelation from the Lord directing him to command his son Corianton to do good and refrain from iniquity.
 (Alma 39:12)

 • Why did Heavenly Father want Alma to command his son to be good?
 Because our Heavenly Father also loves his children and doesn’t want his children to do things that will harm themselves or others.